 dockerfile: MyWebAPI/Dockerfile

-Create a new Web Application in Visual Studio.
+Create a new ASPNET Core Web App (Razor Pages) in Visual Studio.

-Give your app the name MultiApp, and un-check the option Place solution and project in the same directory.
+Give the app name as MultiApp, and un-check the option Place solution and project in the same directory.

 Add a new project to the same solution.
 For doing this, right click the solution name in Solution Explorer and select Add >> New Project.

-Select the template as ASP.NET Core Web API.
-Make sure to un-check the checkbox that says – Configure for HTTPS.
+In the next screen make sure to un-check the checkbox that says – Configure for HTTPS, and click the Create button.

-This is done because there is no need for SSL for the communication between Docker Containers, SSL is only needed for communication between host and container.
-That is when we open the app in the browser by typing it’s URL.
+We do this because there is no need for SSL for the communication between Docker Containers.
+SSL is only needed for communication between host and container, i.e. when we open the app in the browser by typing it’s URL.
+But don’t worry we will also cover the SSL stuffs in the later half of this tutorial.
+So be with us.

 {